The Ultimate Guide to Opening an Art Gallery

 If you’re not web-savvy, you can keep it simple with contact information and information on receptions and featured artists.
 There are various website-creating tools available from expert level to those with little HTML experience.

-“Our website is dynamic and allows clients to buy select works directly on the website,” says Michael.
+“Our website is dynamic and allows clients to buy select works directly on the website,” says Foley.
 Don’t limit yourself to a website only; share your gallery’s vision and art on social media.
 And remember, listing your space on Peerspace is another way to spread the word about your gallery.

 Creating a dedicated community of followers will make promoting openings and new artists easier.
 Also, consider starting a monthly newsletter where you share updates on artists in your gallery and upcoming events.